Skip to main content

 You can fine-tune both before clicking Save & Finish Strategy.

-Need to adjust later?
-You can always revisit and edit your strategy from the Content Strategy dashboard.
+You can always revisit and edit your strategy later.

 Your Content Strategy Dashboard